Intense Quarrel Brews As Eldest Takes Over Ownership Of New Cat She And Younger Sister Brought In

 The younger sibling was expected to look after the new cat, but she has yet to fulfill her responsibilities.
 OP has been picking up the slack, but she has now drawn a line in the sand.

-As the cat requires responsibility, OP challenges her sister to stand up or risk losing claim to the lovely new pet.
+As the cat requires responsibility, OP challenges her sister to step up or risk losing claim to the lovely new pet.
 But why is her sister so eager to get a pet without putting in the effort?

 And what drives OP's determination to be the one to care for this cat?
 Find out as you read the full story below.